 Help keep our community looking attractive and keep our property values competitive.
 Some common violations are improper storage of items in view of the street, unapproved structures and landscaping, hillside, ditch, and landscape maintenance.
-Community-wide reviews are conducted by our managing agent.
-The reminder banner will be posted on the flood culvert fencing.
+Community-wide reviews are now conducted by our managing agent on a quarterly basis.
+As such, we encourage owners to report violations to our management company using the new Self-Regulation Form.
+You can find a copy of the form by following the “Link to CCR Resources” found at the bottom of this page.
+The community-wide review reminder banner will be posted on the flood culvert fencing.

 Aloha Pualani Estates Owners, July 27, 2021